Amatofrancesco99/Ornamental-value-estimation/README.md

 <a href="https://drive.google.com/uc?export=download&id=1qbFqC_eSVcBgorBP0HvW2fprnrDihGQP" ><strong>DOWNLOAD</strong></a>

 ## Presentation
-For the pdf presentation of the project, this is the: <a href="https://github.com/Amatofrancesco99/Ornamental-value-estimation/blob/main/presentation/presentation.pdf">link</a>
+For the pdf presentation of the project, this is the <a href="https://github.com/Amatofrancesco99/Ornamental-value-estimation/blob/main/presentation/presentation.pdf">link</a>

 ## 🤩 Other